NO PROMO CODE REQUIRED

 While they seem to have all their bases covered, this is quite a paltry list compared to other online casinos in New Jersey.

-Those who fancy a bit of skillful gaming will be pleased to know that Ocean online casino does support some very good video poker games.
-Four popular Game King variants, including Jacks of Better, and Double Double Bonus, populate the lobby, and feature returns of approximately 99% or higher.
+Those who fancy a bit of skillful gaming will be pleased to know that Ocean online casino does support four very good video poker games.
+Four popular variants, including Four Card Poker, I (heart) Suits, Game King Video Poker, and Ultimate Texas Hold ‘Em are available, all of which and feature very favorable returns.

 With each passing week, Ocean online casino has ramped up its promotional schedule, and we’re excited to see how far it goes.
 For now, there’s a fair number of promos on the site, although admittedly, they vary pretty widely in terms of quality and value.

-Ocean Casino’s “High Seas Club” allows you to cash in based on the amount you play, and never expires.
-You will receive 5 points for every $1 wagered on slots, 3 points for every $1 wagered roulette, video poker and other table games, and 1 point for every $1 wagered on Blackjack.
+Ocean Casino’s “High Seas Club” allows you to cash in based on the amount you pay, and never expires.
+You will receive 5 points for every $1 wagered on slots, 3 points for every $1 wagered roulette, video poker, and other table games, and 1 point for every $1 wagered on Blackjack.

 To climb the tier ladder, earn the above points in one calendar month, and begin enjoying your rewards.
 Depending on your tier level, you can convert your points to 1x bonus cash at varying rates.
 Once you turn them over at a 1x, you can continue to play with the now converted bonus money, or withdraw the funds.